cs0320-s24/mock-fsosa-tlaserso/README.md

 We did not collaborate beyond each other.

 _(state all of your sources of collaboration past your project partner.
 Please refer to the course's collaboration policy for any further questions.)_

-User story 1:
-Shared state between inputs and history to keep track of mode, handler in inputs reads command line and changes boolean value if command is mode.
-History reads boolean and prints based on value.
-User story 2:
-Handler in inputs, create mockJson.ts that mocks data, store path as variable.
-User Story 3:
-Write handler for view.
-User Story 4:
-Write handler for search that uses the loaded file path and outputs User story 5:
-Copy log in button. (done)
-User Story 6:
-use the interface to make it so that commands can be added user story 7: comment code and have a clear readme.